Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for: couples and families wanting scenic coves without heavy nightlife.

 Why stay: Boardwalks, boat trips to Benagil area, cute squares, Ferragudo’s riverside restaurants.
+If you prefer peace, see our quiet beaches guide.

 Consider: Hilly streets; parking can be tight in August.